Constellations in prime elements of number fields: Norm-length compatibility and geometry of numbers

 Indeed, the existence of $C$ follows from Definition~\ref{definition=normrespecting}, while that of $C'$ is ensured by Lemma~\ref{lemma=NLCreversed}.
 The inequality \eqref{NLC} will be used frequently in Sections~\ref{section=positiveweighteddensity} and \ref{section=slidetrick}.

 \begin{remark} In a conventional definition of the multiplicative Minkowski embedding, the coefficients of the logarithm of the imaginary embeddings are $2$, instead of $\sqrt{2}$ in our Definition~\ref{definition=Minkowski}.
-It has an advantage that the conditions $\calL(\OKt)\subseteq \HH$, $\RR u_0 \perp \HH$ and \eqref{eq=calLlog} all hold.
-The vector $u_0$ will be used in the counting of elements of $\OKt$-orbits in Subsection~\ref{subsection=OKt_orbit}, as well as in the discussion of the NL-compatibility in Subsections~\ref{subsection=NLCcondition} and \ref{subsection=DDKee}. \end{remark}
+The motivation for the coefficients $\sqrt 2$ is as follows.
+With any coefficients, if we define $\HH $ such that we have $\calL (\OKt )\subseteq \HH $, and $u_0$ such that \eqref{eq=calLlog} holds, then our discussions so far work as well.
+In this case, we define $\mathbf{P}_{\HH} \colon \RR ^{r_1+r_2}\to \HH $ as the projection associated with the decomposition $\RR^{r_1+r_2}=\HH \oplus \RR u_0$.
+The advantage of our convention is that $u_0$ is orthogonal to $\HH $ with respect to the standard inner product of $\RR ^{r_1+r_2}$.
+This makes $\mathbf{P}_{\HH}$ an orthogonal projection and makes our treatment in Subsection~\ref{subsection=OKt_orbit} slightly easier to write down. \end{remark}